Clarksville Urbanized Area

 What is an MPO?

-A Metropolitan Planning Organization (MPO) is entrusted by law with the responsibility for developing transportation plans and programs for urbanized areas with populations of 50,000 people or more.
+A Metropolitan Planning Organization (MPO) is entrusted by law with the responsibility for developing transportation plans and programs for urban area populations of 50,000 or more people.

 How is an MPO formed?